 The reality of the situation is that polyester or nylon mesh (no matter how they call it) is the big ticket item in chair’s manufacturing industry.
 Although they have their downside (both get hot during the summer), their many upsides trump everything else.
 Synthetic fabrics are lightweight, durable, some are waterproof and easy to clean, all significant and important attributes for a camping chair.

 3. Different Types of Camping Chairs

-Tailgating chairs – Tailgating or car camping offers a unique opportunity as far as camping chairs are concerned.
-Tailgating typically doesn’t involve a lot of walking; as such, when fixing to buy a camping chair, bulk, size and weight aren’t really critical issues.
-Here you have the advantage of choosing a chair solely based on its comfort—something that’s cozy, agreeable and absolutely delightful to sink into.
+Tailgating chairs – Tailgating or car camping offers a unique opportunity as far as options are concerned.
+Tailgating typically doesn’t involve a lot of walking; as such, when buying, bulk, size and weight aren’t really critical issues.
+Here you have the advantage of choosing your seat solely based on its comfort—something that’s cozy, agreeable and absolutely delightful to sink into.

 Special features – The add ons: Nowadays, everything, no matter how trivial, either comes with an extra feature or a free gift.
 Camping chairs are no different, they’ll do anything to lure their target away from the competition and into their grasp.
 Some of the most common add ons are: parasol, bivouac covering, waterproof sheet, free carrying bag, cooler, miniature electric fan, magazine rack, etc.

 While Alps and Coleman take up a big chunk of our list, there’s plenty of high quality options out there on the market today.
 We are going to cover our 10 favorites.
 While our list is not all-inclusive, these nine chairs will cover just about any outdoor camping adventure you can throw at them.

 Below, we look at our 10 favorites in much more detail.
 We cover cost, features, pros, cons and more.
 Any of the chairs in our top 10 should put you on the path to a very successful outdoor excursion, whenever the wilderness calls.